 At M.T.
 Ruhl, we specialize in Generac generators, which are engineered for performance and durability.
 These aren’t one-size-fits-all units; they are tailored to meet the specific needs of your business, ensuring you have enough power to run your critical operations without interruption.
 A permanently installed generator is a robust solution that offers true peace of mind.

-How Commercial Backup Power Works
+How Does Commercial Backup Power Actually Work?

 The magic of a modern backup power system is that it works automatically, so you don’t have to lift a finger.
 The process is simple and incredibly fast.
 It starts with a component called an automatic transfer switch (ATS), which constantly monitors the flow of electricity from the utility company.
 The moment it detects an interruption, it signals the generator to start up.
 Within seconds, the generator is at full power, and the ATS safely transfers your building’s electrical load from the grid to the generator.